 Ella’s assignment in the home was as a metaphysical worker, one of a small group — including Laura Sargent, Irving Tomlinson, Adam Dickey, and William Rathvon — whose job it was to support Mrs. Eddy prayerfully.

 Ella served at Chestnut Hill off and on until 1910.
-When she finally left, her colleague William Rathvon — who often sang with Mrs. Hoag in household gatherings — recorded in his diary that the household was “very sorry to lose Ella, who is beloved on all sides.”
+After one of her departures, her colleague William Rathvon — who often sang with Mrs. Hoag in household gatherings — recorded in his diary that the household was “very sorry to lose Ella, who is beloved on all sides.”15

-Ella, who called that time “a very great privilege,” also quietly acknowledged its challenges.
+Ella, who called that time “a very great privilege,”16 also quietly acknowledged its challenges.
 Years later, when “a gushing Christian Scientist said to her … ‘How wonderful it must have been to live in our Leader’s home!’
-Mrs. Hoag replied laconically with a quotation from Mrs. Eddy's Christian Healing: ‘Heaven’s favors are formidable.’”
+Mrs. Hoag replied laconically with a quotation from Mrs. Eddy’s Christian Healing: ‘Heaven’s favors are formidable.’”17

 Mrs. Hoag resumed her teaching and practice in Toledo, where she remained until 1918, when she was once again called to serve the Cause of Christian Science — first, when she was appointed to the Board of Lectureship, and then in 1919, when she was named Associate Editor of the Christian Science periodicals.
 That same year, she also taught the Normal class for the Board of Education.
 And then, in 1927, she was elected President of The Mother Church, the first woman ever to hold that office.